afkummer/gecco2020-brkga/README.md

 1. Browse to the `build` directory and issue the command `cmake ..` to generate the makefile.

-2. Then, run `make` to build the project.
-By default, `cmake` sets compiler flags to generate a debug-friendly binary.
+2. Run `make` to build the binaries.
+The main executable is called `brkga`.

+__Note:__ By default, `cmake` sets compiler flags to generate a debug-friendly binary.
 To change this behavior, run `cmake` of step (1) with the additional argument `-DCMAKE_BUILD_TYPE=Release`.

-3. Run `make` to build the binaries.
-The main executable is called `brkga`.
+You can check the current compilation mode following the output line "Using compilation flags of mode" from `cmake`.

-The example below shows the output of following the build steps.
+The example below shows the expected output by following the build steps.
 This example was run on Ubuntu 20.04 by using the clang 10 compiler.

 ```bash
 ~/gecco2020-brkga $ cd build